Basic example#

 shop.model.reservoir.Reservoir2.hrl.set(679)

-We can then verify that these values have been stored correctly onto the object.
-We can either make a call to the instance, or execute the function directly.
+We can then verify that these values have been stored correctly in the SHOP core.
+We can either make a call to the object references, or execute the function directly through the ShopSession object.

-# Using the instanced rsv1 to retrieve the HRL of the reservoir objects
+# Using the object references rsv1 and rsv2 to retrieve the HRL of the reservoir objects

 print("HRL of Reservoir 1: ",rsv1.hrl.get())